lgleto/NameAgeEDJD1920/README.md

 ## Topics covered in this example:
 0. Activities
-2. Views
+1. Views
-5. On Click Listneres
+2. On Click Listneres
+3. Intents
+- Call intent example

 ## Authors